klahrich/chiefhustler/content/posts/dcm.md

 # The Thesis

-2021 revenue should tick higher because of the pandemic ending and the reopening of businesses.
+2021 revenue should tick higher because of the pandemic ending and the reopening of businesses, although that is not guarantee.
 The linear trend shows expected revenues around $280M (vs $260M in 2020) and a $6.5M yearly decrease in revenues.

 In 2020, the company achieved Adjusted EBITDA (excluding pandemic-related government grant and restructuring costs) of $19M, or $14M after tax, representing 7.5% of revenues.
 This is the pre IFRS-16 figure, i.e. after deduction of the lease payments.
 This is much higher than the previous years average, and according to management, is the result of a better mix of products, improved pricing, temporary layoffs and restructuring efforts started in 2019.